dreamcatcher-tech/dreamcatcher-tech/website/blog/2023-11-04-JIT-applications.md

 **Monolithic to Modular** Transitioning to JIT applications as the sole delivery model empowers power users to tailor systems to their needs, fostering a culture of continuous enhancement.
 This transformation coalesces into a singular application, the Dreamcatcher, as the nexus for user interaction, facilitated through AI natural language assistant, nicknamed HAL.

-**Real-Time Lifecycle** The expedited lifecycle, transitioning from weeks or days to seconds, not only accelerates delivery but circumvents the traditional software industry frameworks, rendering them redundant.
+**Real-Time Lifecycle** The expedited lifecycle, transitioning from months or weeks to mere seconds, not only accelerates delivery but circumvents the traditional software industry frameworks, rendering them redundant.

 **Unification of Delivery** The Dreamcatcher, acting as the sole delivery conduit, simplifies user interaction by adhering to a uniform delivery mechanism.
 This overhaul obliterates the need for a conventional app store, as the AI scours for necessary components on-the-fly.
 A single billing arrangement can be made, with single sign on, offering self sovereign data controls for all AI interactions.